PostHog/posthog.com/contents/docs/cdp/hubspot-connector.md

 ### How do I install the Hubspot app on PostHog?

 1. Log in to your PostHog instance
-2. Click 'Apps' on the left-hand tool bar
+2. Click "[Data pipeline](https://us.posthog.com/apps)" in the left sidebar
 3. Search for 'Hubspot'
 4. Select the app, press 'Install' and follow the on-screen instructions